 She must also remain on guard against me for the rest of her life—because I can and will return if she is not extremely careful.

 Still, it’s to my chagrin that I’m forced to admit she’s doing well in my absence, having armed herself against me in a number of disconcerting ways.

 She spends less time in restaurants, for one—where I often lurk on grills and shared kitchenware waiting for a cook to inadvertently transfer me into a supposedly gluten-free meal.

 She’s rid her cupboards of every single one of my Trojan horses.
-I cannot hide on roommates’ cutting boards anymore, because she’s bought her own, and keeps them in a separate area of the house.
+I cannot hide my roommates’ cutting boards anymore because she’s bought her own and keeps them in a separate area of the house.

 She seems slightly more energetic than she did when I first took residence inside her.
 She sleeps better at night.
-She can think more clearly now that I’m no longer fogging up her brain.
+Now that I’m no longer fogging up her brain, she can think more clearly.

 She’s also begun to spread awareness about me, which I don’t like—disruptive as it is to my mission of destruction.